-I had seen recipes for West African Peanut Stew and all of it’s millions of variations around the internet for years before I finally gave it a try, and I’m only kicking myself for not trying it sooner.
-This stuff is seriously DE-LIC-OUS!!
-This unique peanut and tomato based stew is so incredibly flavorful, super comforting, and is truly a meal in a bowl.
-While most versions of this dish are made with chicken, I made a few subs to make it vegan, but I promise you won’t even miss the meat.
-You’re going to love this rich and flavorful stew!
+I had seen recipes for Peanut Stew and all of it’s many variations around the internet for years before I finally gave it a try, and I’m only kicking myself for not trying it sooner.
+This stew, inspired by several peanut based stews made in West Africa, is seriously DE-LIC-OUS!!
+This rich and creamy tomato-peanut stew is so incredibly flavorful, super comforting, and is truly a meal in a bowl.
+You’re going to love this flavorful stew!

 Originally posted 8-27-14, updated 1-24-19.